 In the scientific field, today France is Mexico’s third-largest partner with 600 joint publications per year, after the United States and Spain.
 More than a hundred joint research projects are ongoing, involving over 500 researchers and students in the two countries.
 France is active in the research sector, via the Mexican branch of the French Research Institute for Development (IRD) and numerous bilateral programmes or partnerships between French bodies (INSERM, Pasteur Institute) and Mexican ones in areas of excellence like mathematics, chemistry and the social sciences.
 In the field of the environment, this support was reflected in the creation in 2009 of the Jacques Cousteau Observatory, a platform for research and collection of data on Mexico’s coastlines, involving many French and Mexican partners from universities (Brest, Montpellier) and the research world (CNRS, IRD, IFREMER).
-In the area of health, cooperation between French partners (Pasteur Institute, INSERM) and Mexican partners is expanding with, for example, the establishment of the following: the Biomedical Research Centre for Infectious Diseases (CIBEI) in Veracruz, an epidemiological monitoring and diagnosis centre in León, State of Guanajuato, and the first authorization worldwide of the marketing of the vaccine against dengue fever in Mexico.
+In the area of health, cooperation between French partners (Pasteur Institute, INSERM) and Mexican partners is expanding with, for example, the establishment of the following: the Biomedical Research Centre for Infectious Diseases (CIBEI) in Veracruz, an epidemiological monitoring and diagnosis centre in León, State of Guanajuato, and the first marketing authorization worldwide for the dengue fever vaccine in Mexico.

-In the academic field, France is the third most popular host country for Mexican students in mobility programmes, with more than 2800 visas issued for the academic year 2014-2015.
-57% of these mobility programmes take place under university cooperation agreements (some five hundred to date), with a strong presence of French students (1500) in Mexico: they are the biggest foreign student group in that country.
-Mexico also receives every year more than 200 CNRS researchers.
+In the academic field, France is the third most popular host country for Mexican students in mobility programmes, with more than 2,800 visas issued for the academic year 2014-2015.
+57% of these mobility programmes take place under university cooperation agreements (some five hundred to date), with a strong presence of French students (1,500) in Mexico: they are the biggest foreign student group in that country.
+Mexico also receives more than 200 CNRS researchers annually.
 Vocational training programmes are also developed in partnership with French companies.

 The vitality of exchanges between France and Mexico is also expressed in terms of culture as shown by the following large-scale exhibitions: